awanderlyss/empire_co_api/README.md

 back-end deployed @ https://empire-co.herokuapp.com/api

-For a UI experience that consumes our api check [this][front-end] out.
+For a UI experience that consumes our api check out [EmpireCo][front-end], which uses [AngularJS][angular-ref] as a front-end JavaScript framework.

 ## Synopsis